astharane03/ToDo_List/README.md

 ## Usage

 To start the app, run `npm start`.
 This will start the app on [http://localhost:3000](http://localhost:3000) in your browser.

+## Features

+- Create : Make a list.
+- Edit : Can edit the work written in the list.
+- Delete : Users can delete the work from the list if it is done.

 ## Dependencies
 ```